NJDROID-Associates/yes_chef/README.md

 * Home Screen
     * The current signed in user is persisted across app restarts.
     * User can share recipes, meal plans, and shopping lists with other users
+* Individual Post Screen
+    * User can share recipes, meal plans, and shopping lists with other users
+* Create Post Screen
+    * User can share recipes, meal plans, and shopping lists with other users
 * Recipes Screen
+    * User can share recipes, meal plans, and shopping lists with other users
+* Recipe Library Screen
+    * User can browse and edit their recipe library
+* URL Extractor Screen
     * User can provide the url to a recipe online and the app will extract ingredients, servings, and steps
-    * User can browse and edit their recipe library
-    * User can share recipes, meal plans, and shopping lists with other users
 * Meal Planning Screen
     * User can create a meal plan consisting of one or more meals per day, one or more days per meal plan
     * User can create a shopping list, broken down by grocery store category, based on their meal plan